luftywiranda13/generator-bunny/other/roadmap.md

 ## Want to do
 - [x] Make yeoman generator
 - [x] Create test
+- [x] Auto-detect & use yarn for dependencies installation.
+Fallback to npm
 - [ ] Simplify installation without having to manually make new directory